 Who doesn’t love a good Weiner?
+It’s one of many must-eat Viennese foods.

 For a quick bite of local street food, you’ve got to pull the touristic trigger.
 While sightseeing in Old Town, you’ll see many sausage stands, selling all types of franks, beers, and pretzels.
 In addition to our tasty list below, an instantly grilled sausage is a total must!